 It can be somewhat daunting at first, working up the courage to ask for help.
 However, it is made somewhat easier for the military spouse since we have pre-established military communities with our own customs and culture.
-One of the wonderful things about our military community is that most people you meet are willing to help, because we have the shared burden of consistently uprooting our lives and moving to new places.
-We all have first-hand experience in situations where we have needed assistance and had to ask someone we’d just met, for help.
+One of the wonderful things about our military community is that most people you meet are willing to help.
+We have the shared burden of consistently uprooting our lives and moving to new places.
+We all have first-hand experience in situations where we have needed assistance and had to ask someone we’d just met for help.

 How has being a member of the military community helped you during your move?

-Author Bio: Evie King is a former Army Brat who said she would never marry into the military.
+Author: Evie King is a former Army Brat who said she would never marry into the military.
 Well, after three years of long distance dating, she married her soldier in 2011.
-They have gone through three deployments together, moved to four different duty stations, and had one overseas assignment to South Korea.
-Not one to sit idle, you’ll usually find Evie meeting new people and finding resources in the community, trying new recipes (usually when company comes over), and planning her family’s next trip.
+They have gone through three deployments, moved to four duty stations, and had one overseas assignment to South Korea.
+Not one to sit idle, Evie enjoys meeting new people, trying new recipes, and planning her family’s next trip.
 Evie is now the Community Manager of InDependent, a fiscally sponsored non-profit that connects military spouses to health and wellness resources and support.
 You can learn more about Evie here.